-Thanks to newly relaxed tourism laws in Cuba, the tiny nation has emerged as one of the more popular destinations for international travelers - and with the warm Cuban weather it’s no wonder why.
+For years American's have dreamed of a Cuban vacation, and many have even illegally traveled to Cuba to explore this diverse Caribbean playground.
+Cuba is highly regarded for its abundance of flora, fauna wildlife and scenic landscape not to mention an interesting political history.
+Thanks to newly relaxed tourism laws brought about by the Obama administration, the tiny nation has emerged as one of the more popular destinations for international travelers - and with the warm Cuban weather and curious cultural differences it’s no wonder why.
 The sunny nation boasts a pleasant tropical climate that keeps beach-lovers coming year round, yet travelers looking for the peak season to visit Cuba may want to book their trips for the middle of March.

 Should vacationers make it out to one of the Cuban islands, they will be greeted with moderately strong trade winds that can provide a welcome respite from the hot, sticky temperatures of the region.